Mohammad-Ali Najafi: Murder of wife

-On 28 May 2019, Najafi's second wife, Mitra Ostad, 34, was found dead in the bathtub of her home in Sa'adat Abad's Armita Tower.
-Iranian Police announced she was killed by gunshots, with a bullet in her heart and another in her arm.
-Hours later, Najafi, 67, confessed to murder by referral to police The ISNA news agency, stated that the head of the intelligence police, Alireza Lotfi, said about the details of Mr. Najafi's confession: "In his initial conversations, he stated that this action was carried out due to psychological pressures and family problems."
-The head of Tehran police's criminal investigation department said he was in detention, and that police had discovered the weapons he shot with.
+On 28 May 2019, Ostad was found dead in the bathtub of their apartment in Sa'adat Abad neighborhood's high-rise Armita Tower in northwest Tehran.
+Iranian Police announced she was killed by several gunshots, with a bullet in her heart, several gunshots in her chest, and another in her arm.
+Seven hours later, Najafi, 67, surrendered to police while walking to the Tehran Police Department, and confessed to murdering Ostad.
+The ISNA news agency, stated that the head of the intelligence police, Alireza Lotfi, said about the details of Najafi's confession: "In his initial conversations, he stated that this action was carried out due to psychological pressures and family problems."
+The head of Tehran Police's criminal investigation department said he was in detention, and that police had discovered the weapons he shot with.
+The firearm that was used was a 9 mm caliber pistol that resembled a Beretta 92.